Skip to main content

 The anti-rebound bar reduces rotation forces on the car seat in a rear-end collision.
 Swedish standard testing -- widely regarded as more stringent than US FMVSS standards -- treats anti-rebound as a meaningful safety feature.
 Most US car seats do not include one.
 The Willow Brook does.

 The stroller is functional rather than premium at this price.
 The Britax investment is in the car seat; the stroller matches mid-range performance rather than premium stroller brands at this price point.
-Parents who want a premium stroller at $700 are better served building a system from a Baby Jogger City Mini GT2 plus a compatible car seat.
+Parents who want a premium stroller at this price are better served building a system from a Baby Jogger City Mini GT2 plus a compatible car seat.
 Parents for whom the Britax car seat's safety features are the primary reason to buy will get a functional stroller with it.

 Get the Britax Willow Brook S+ on Amazon ->